Music: Neil Young

 - Pun-Based Title: Le Noise was produced by Daniel Lanois, and Young's guitar tone on most of the album could be described as "noisy" note .

-- "A Rock Star Bucks A Coffee Shop" is a Protest Song about Starbucks Coffee's alleged use of genetically modified food...
+- "A Rock Star Bucks A Coffee Shop" is a Protest Song about Starbucks Coffee's alleged use of genetically modified ingredients and support of bills to stop required GMO labeling (partly true) ...
 So it's a rock star "bucking" (as in resisting) Starbucks.
+He also says "If you want to rock Starbucks..." "rock" in the modern sense of "to use".

 - Pop-Star Composer: Young for the film Dead Man.